Orca-Intelligence/ecommerce-sql-analysis/README.md

-This is my firsht project
+This is my first project.
-Auther - Manish
+Author - Manish Kumar Singh